Learning SQL 201: Optimizing Queries, Regardless of Platform

 The thing to know about a subquery is that they are typically unindexed temporary table-like structures residing in memory.
 PostgreSQL won’t, but MySQL “may” try to materialize a subquery with a HASH index.
 Technically subqueries are unindexed in Hive and Spark too, but indexing isn’t really a thing in those systems so the point is a bit moot.
 It’s all just a heap of rows in memory or a table slowly spilled to disk.
 (It’s that word again, see where I’m going with this?)

 CTE/materialized views can also stop the optimizer from exploiting index relations between the logic of the subquery and main query, acting like an optimization fence that the DB won’t cross.
-This may or may not be desirable to you.
+This behavior depends on the specifics of your database version and vendor and the details may or may not be desirable to you.

 The part that makes subqueries a potential optimization is when the cost to use them to filter down a data source is less than using the data source raw.
 A table scan of 1K rows can be cheaper than scanning a 1M row index.
 You especially see this in the Hadoop ecosystem because there’s no indexing and MapReduce spills to disk all the time anyways.
 A well written subquery can filter down a data set and reduce subsequent operations throughout the rest of a query.
 This is also why you prefer to use these operations early on in a MapReduce job where you pay a disk and network cost every step of the way.